Byzantine Generals in the Permissionless Setting: Introduction

-\textbf{The permissionless setting (and the need for a framework).} This rich history of analysis considers the problem of consensus in a setting where all participants are known to each other from the start of the protocol execution.
-In the parlance of the `blockchain' literature, this is referred to as the \emph{permissioned} setting.
+\textbf{The permissionless setting (and the need for a framework).} This rich history of analysis considers the problem of consensus in the \emph{permissioned} setting, where all participants are known to each other from the start of the protocol execution.
 More recently, however, there has been significant interest in a number of protocols, such as Bitcoin \cite{nakamoto2008bitcoin} and Ethereum \cite{buterin2018ethereum}, that operate in a fundamentally different way.
-What differentiates these new protocols from those previously studied is that they operate in a \emph{permissionless} setting, i.e.\ these are protocols for establishing consensus over an unknown network of participants that anybody can join, with as many identities as they like in any role.
-Interest in these new protocols is such that, at the time of writing, Bitcoin has a market capitalisation of over \$700 billion.\footnote{See www.coinmarketcap.com for a comprehensive list of cryptocurrencies and their market capitalisations.} Beyond their use as cryptocurrency protocols, there is also substantial interest in the possibility that these permissionless protocols might be applied to broad swathes of other applications, such as establishing decentralised financial markets \cite{schar2020decentralized}, or perhaps even a truly decentralised world-wide-web \cite{raman2019challenges}.
-Given the level of investment, it seems important to put the study of permissionless protocols on a firm theoretical footing.
+What differentiates these new protocols is that they operate in a \emph{permissionless} setting, i.e.\ these are protocols for establishing consensus over an unknown network of participants that anybody can join, with as many identities as they like in any role.
+Interest in these new protocols is such that, at the time of writing, Bitcoin has a market capitalisation of over \$400 billion.\footnote{See www.coinmarketcap.com for a comprehensive list of cryptocurrencies and their market capitalisations.} Given the level of investment, it seems important to put the study of permissionless protocols on a firm theoretical footing.